najibabounasr/Project_1_Portfolio_Curator-/README.md

 The vision of the application will be to create a medical bot that will be able to compile a portfolio for the user, based on the medical insurance information provided.
 Many wealthy investors, or individuals with relatively low-cost medical insurance, may have the opportunity to set aside a certain amount of capital to allow insurance to ‘pay for itself’.
 Such an investment would have to be a significant investment indeed, but the prospect of having a potentially ‘free’ insurance coverage will be attractive to many investors.
 Dividend yields, crypto-currency staking yields, as well as stock returns may be evaluated as possible investment options.
 Instead of saving money, we could look to curate a portfolio that could potentially ‘completely pay for’ our medical insurance.

-## Features and Implementation - Vision:
+## Features and Implementation - Vision and Results:

  ● Questionary: The program will act as a sort of ‘chat bot’, that will ask the user about their current insurance information.
 As of now, the user will only be prompted for their age, their current medical insurance charges, and their risk tolerance.
 The complexity could develop as follows, in further project iterations / updates :
     ○ The program could ask for medical insurance-related information, and follow that up with a few parameters for increased functionality – such as the country they live in, their state, and so on.